joshuasommerfeld/klaxons-at-dawn/README.md

 All 1 dice can be used as wild on the Personality table.
 All 6 dice can be used as wild on the Aptitude table.
 The last dice is always a wild.

-eg. A player could take a 2 from the pool and proclaim they are either a Surivalist or a Support.
+eg. A player could take a 2 from the pool and proclaim they are either a Wildcard in Personality or a Support in Aptitude.
 The next die they take would then represent the other rating.

 ## Personality

 2. Miscreant
-3. Survivalist
+3. Wildcard
 4. Average Joe
 5. Paragon